Western lowland gorilla

 Gorilla gorilla gorilla

-Western lowland gorillas are a highly endangered great ape species found in the rainforests of west Africa.
+Western lowland gorillas are a highly endangered great ape species found in the rainforests of West Africa.
 They are quiet, peaceful and non-aggressive compared to their chimpanzee cousins.

 They are most active in the morning and spend most of their days eating and sleeping.
+Western lowland gorillas can be up to 1.8 metres tall and can weigh up to 275 kilograms.

 They never attack unless they are provoked.
 However, to protect their groups, adult males will attempt to scare off intruders by standing upright, slapping their chests and roaring and screaming.
 Groups consist of a dominant male called a ‘silverback’ (distinguished by his larger size and grey back), several breeding females and their young.
 Young males are called ‘blackbacks’ and stay in the group until they reach adolescence.
 They will often leave and form bachelor groups or try to start their own group.